Ernst Zündel: Trial and imprisonment in Germany

 The trial again resumed on June 9, 2006, and continued, intermittently, into early 2007.
 The prosecution concluded its case on January 26, 2007, calling for Zündel to be handed the maximum sentence of five years' imprisonment with state prosecutor Andreas Grossman calling him a "political con man" from whom the German people needed protection.
 After quoting extensively from Zündel's writings on the Holocaust, Grossman argued "[you] might as well argue that the sun rises in the West ...
 But you cannot change that the Holocaust has been proven."
 In its closing arguments the defence called for Zündel to be acquitted.

-On February 15, 2007, Zündel was sentenced to five years in prison, the maximum sentence possible for violating the Volksverhetzung law in the German penal code which bans incitement of hatred against a minority of the population, which is how his Holocaust denial was interpreted by the Federal German court.

-His time in pre-trial confinement in Canada was not taken into account on his sentence, but only the two years he was confined in Germany since 2005.
-One of his lawyers, Jürgen Rieger, a leading member of Germany's NPD, was forbidden to voice petitions and ruled to put them down in writing; he let another lawyer read them aloud.
+One of Zündel's lawyers, Jürgen Rieger, a leading member of Germany's NPD, was forbidden to voice petitions and ruled to put them down in writing; he let another lawyer read them aloud.
 Another lawyer read parts of Mein Kampf and parts of the NS race legislation aloud in his closing speech.
 Zündel asked for the inception of an expert's commission to examine the Holocaust.
 The judge in his emotional closing speech called Zündel a "Brunnenvergifter und Brandstifter, einen Verehrer dieses menschenverachtenden Barbaren Adolf Hitler, von dem er dummdreist daherschwafelt" ("well-poisoner and arsonist, an admirer of this human-despising barbarian Adolf Hitler, of whom he rambles on with brash impertinence").

+On February 15, 2007, Zündel was sentenced to five years in prison, the maximum sentence possible for violating the Volksverhetzung law in the German penal code which bans incitement of hatred against a minority of the population, which is how his Holocaust denial was interpreted by the Federal German court.

-Holocaust deniers used Zündel trials to claim that freedom of speech was impaired in Germany as that it depended on the ideology of the speaker.
+His time in pre-trial confinement in Canada was not taken into account on his sentence, but only the two years he was confined in Germany since 2005.
+Holocaust deniers used Zündel's trial to claim that freedom of speech was impaired in Germany, depending on the ideology of the speaker.